Protecting and improving water quality & quantity

-We are fact-led and operate our four Living Rivers campaigns in a case-study manner, pulling on research from...
+We are fact-led and fight for healthy habitats in a case-study manner, pulling on research from...

 We use this scientific evidence to support the necessary actions to protect wild fish and water – often using case studies to drive local and national policy change.
 This has led to improved water quality targets and better protection for our rivers.

 From source to sea: S&TC unite with Marine Conservation Society (MCS) to highlight plastic’s destructive journey

 - The impact of excess fine sediment on invertebrates and fish in riverine systems